astropy/astropy/docs/development/codeguide.rst

   syntax.
 This is primarily due to improved relative import support since PEP8 was developed, and to simplify the process of moving modules.

   .. note:: There are multiple options for testing PEP8 compliance of code,
             see :doc:`testguide` for more information.
             See :doc:`codeguide_emacs` for some configuration options for Emacs that helps in ensuring conformance to PEP8.

-* Astropy source code should contain a comment at the beginning of the file (or imppediately after the ``#!/usr/bin env python`` command, if relevant) pointing to the license for the Astropy source code.
+* Astropy source code should contain a comment at the beginning of the file (or immediately after the ``#!/usr/bin env python`` command, if relevant) pointing to the license for the Astropy source code.
 This line should say::

       # Licensed under a 3-clause BSD style license - see LICENSE.rst

 * The ``import numpy as np``, ``import matplotlib as mpl``, and ``import matplotlib.pyplot as plt`` naming conventions should be used wherever